ZexTar/Z3/README.md

 # Z3
-This code represents binary maze solver without walls.
+This code represents binary-no walls maze solver.
 It is basically implementation of DFS algo in javascript, source:

 https://en.wikipedia.org/wiki/Depth-first_search